BENEFITS OF MEMBERSHIP

 Core Annual Events

-TechNet Day: On April 27, 22 TechNet CEOs and senior executives attended a full day of high-level meetings with the most influential leaders in Washington, including Secretary of Commerce Wilbur Ross; the White House Office of American Innovation; over 30 U.S. Senators; and over 35 House members, including the leadership of both parties.
+TechNet Day: On April 27, 2017, 22 TechNet CEOs and senior executives attended a full day of high-level meetings with the most influential leaders in Washington, including Secretary of Commerce Wilbur Ross; the White House Office of American Innovation; over 30 U.S. Senators; and over 35 House members, including the leadership of both parties.
 The day began with live interviews on CNBC as two TechNet executives laid out the agenda we brought to the White House and Capitol Hill.
 Each of the White House and Capitol Hill meetings included robust discussions on our top priorities.
 This year, TechNet Day was capped off with a reception commemorating our 20th anniversary.
+TechNet Day 2018 is scheduled for Wednesday, April 11.

-TechNet at SXSW: The SXSW Interactive Conference brings together leading innovators, policymakers, and others each year in Austin, Texas, to celebrate American ingenuity and technological advancements.
-TechNet plays an integral role, working with conference organizers to design panel discussions on important public policy topics and convening conference participants in an annual “Innovation Nation” reception.
-TechNet events at SXSW Interactive took place March 10-12, 2017.
+TechNet at SXSW: The SXSW Interactive conference brings together leading innovators, policymakers, and others each year in Austin, Texas, to celebrate American ingenuity and technological advancements.
+TechNet plays an integral role, working with conference organizers to design panel discussions on important public policy topics and convening conference participants in an annual “Innovation Nation” celebration in partnership with the U.S. Conference of Mayors.
+The 2018 Innovation Nation Celebration at SXSW will be held March 10.

-Federal Policy and Politics Planning Meeting: The Federal Policy and Politics Planning Meeting is held annually each January in Washington, D.C.
+Federal Policy and Politics Planning Meeting: The Federal Policy and Politics Planning Meeting is held each January in Washington, D.C.
 The nearly full-day session brings together senior federal-oriented government affairs professionals from member companies for a closed-door discussion of the policy and political dynamics relevant to TechNet’s top priorities.
 This is a chance for collaboration among member companies on shared priorities and agenda-setting for the coming year.
-The Federal Policy and Politics Meeting took place on January 12, 2017.
+The 2018 Federal Policy and Politics Planning Meeting will be held January 23.

 State Lobby Days: TechNet organizes multi-company lobby days in key state capitols across the country in order to build relationships and effectively communicate industry priorities to relevant state policymakers.
-In 2016, State Lobby Days were held in California, Florida, Louisiana, Massachusetts, New York, Texas, and Utah.
-In 2017, TechNet is expanding this program to include California, Colorado, Florida, Massachusetts, Nevada, New York, North Carolina, Oregon, Washington, and potentially other states as appropriate.
+In 2017, State Lobby Days were held in Arizona, California, Florida, New York, and Texas.

 Public Policy Committees (PPC)